ParishadBehnam/MG-BERT/README.md

 # MG-BERT

-This is the source code of our paper, "Parishad BehnamGhader, Hossein Zakerinia, Mahdieh Soleymani Baghshah.
+This is the source code of our paper, *Parishad BehnamGhader, Hossein Zakerinia, Mahdieh Soleymani Baghshah.
 (2021).
-MG-BERT: Multi Graph Augmented BERT in Masked Language Modeling."
+"MG-BERT: Multi Graph Augmented BERT in Masked Language Modeling."
+In Proceedings of the Fifteenth Workshop on Graph-Based Methods for Natural Language Processing (TextGraphs-15), pp. 125-131.
+2021.*

 ---